Jeff Koons

-Critics are sharply divided in their views of Koons.
+Critics come sharply divided in their views of Koons.
 Some view his work as pioneering and of major art-historical importance.
 Others dismiss his work as kitsch, crass, and based on cynical self-merchandising.
-Koons has stated that there are no hidden meanings and critiques in his works.
+Koons has stated that there are no hidden meanings or critiques in his works.

 Early life

-Koons was born in York, Pennsylvania, to Henry and Gloria Koons.
+Koons was born in York, Pennsylvania, to Henry Koons and Nancy Loomis.
 His father was a furniture dealer and interior decorator.
 His mother was a seamstress.
 When he was nine years old, his father would place old master paintings that Koons copied and signed in the window of his shop in an attempt to attract visitors.
 As a child he went door-to-door after school selling gift-wrapping paper and candy to earn pocket money.
 As a teenager he revered Salvador Dalí so much that he visited him at the St. Regis Hotel in New York City.

-Koons studied painting at the Maryland Institute College of Art in Baltimore and the School of the Art Institute of Chicago.
+Koons studied painting at the Maryland Institute College of Art in Baltimore before transferring to the School of the Art Institute of Chicago, where he studied from 1975 to 1976.
 While a student at the Art Institute, Koons met the artist Ed Paschke, who became a major influence and for whom Koons worked as a studio assistant in the late 1970s.
 He lived in Lakeview, and then in the Pilsen neighborhood at Halsted Street and 19th Street.

 After college, Koons moved to New York in 1977 and worked at the membership desk of the Museum of Modern Art while establishing himself as an artist.
 During this time, he dyed his hair red and often wore a pencil mustache, after Salvador Dalí.
 In 1980, he became licensed to sell mutual funds and stocks and began working as a Wall Street commodities broker at First Investors Corporation.
 After a summer with his parents in Sarasota, Florida, where he briefly worked as a political canvasser, Koons returned to New York and found a new career as a commodities broker, first at Clayton Brokerage Company and then at Smith Barney.